-\begin{lemma} Let $X$ be a logarithmically flat scheme, and $\alpha_X: X \to \mathsf{A}_X$ the map to its Artin fan.
-The monomial subschemes of $X$ are precisely the subschemes of the form $\alpha_X^{-1}(T)$ for $T$ a substack of $\mathsf{A}_X$. \end{lemma}
+\begin{lemma} Let $Y$ be a logarithmically flat scheme, and $\alpha_Y: Y \to \mathsf{A}_Y$ the map to its Artin fan.
+The monomial subschemes of $Y$ are precisely the subschemes of the form $\alpha_Y^{-1}(T)$ for $T$ a substack of $\mathsf{A}_Y$. \end{lemma}

-Suppose $X$ is logarithmically flat logarithmic scheme (or stack), and $S = \alpha_X^{-1}(T)$ a monomial subscheme of $X$.
+Suppose $Y$ is logarithmically flat logarithmic scheme (or stack), and $S = \alpha_Y^{-1}(T)$ a monomial subscheme of $Y$.
 The Segre class is preserved under flat base change~\cite[Proposition~4.2]{Ful84} and we have the following:

-Fix a logarithmically flat logarithmic scheme $X$.
-Monomial substacks $T\subset \mathsf A_X$ can be both non-equidimensional and non-reduced.
+Monomial substacks $T\subset \mathsf A_Y$ can be both non-equidimensional and non-reduced.
 The operational Chow ring of $T$ is typically far from the Chow homology groups.
 A supply of \textit{homology} classes can be extracted using piecewise polynomials.

-\begin{definition} A homology class in $\mathsf{CH}_\star(T)$ is said to \textit{come from piecewise polynomials} if it is a linear combination of classes of the form $\pi_\star(\gamma\cap [R])$ where $\pi$ is a blowup of $\mathsf A_X$, the class $\gamma$ is a piecewise polynomial on this blowup, and $R$ is a pure-dimensional substack of the blowup that maps to $T$.
-A homology class in $\mathsf{CH}_\star(\alpha_X^{-1}(T))$ is said to \textit{come from piecewise polynomials} if it is if it the flat pullback of a homology class on $T$ that comes from piecewise polynomials. \end{definition}
+\begin{definition} A homology class in $\mathsf{CH}_\star(T)$ is said to \textit{come from piecewise polynomials} if it is a linear combination of classes of the form $\pi_\star(\gamma\cap [R])$ where $\pi$ is a blowup of $\mathsf A_Y$, the class $\gamma$ is a piecewise polynomial on this blowup, and $R$ is a pure-dimensional substack of the blowup that maps to $T$.
+A homology class in $\mathsf{CH}_\star(\alpha_Y^{-1}(T))$ is said to \textit{come from piecewise polynomials} if it is if it the flat pullback of a homology class on $T$ that comes from piecewise polynomials. \end{definition}

 We have the following:

 \begin{proposition} The Segre class of a monomial subscheme of a logarithmically flat and tropically smooth scheme comes from piecewise polynomials. \end{proposition}